 and Madhuri Dixit

-- Almost Kiss: Refuses to kiss his costars (reportedly) out of respect for his wife.
+- Almost Kiss: Enforced as he refuses to kiss his costars (reportedly) out of respect for his wife.

 - Anguished Declaration of Love: You cannot have a Shah Rukh Khan movie without one of these.